- Grade II listed Victorian detached former school

 - Gardens of approximately 0.87 acres with countryside views

-The Old School was originally designed and constructed in 1874-75 by Henry Clutton, an architect of the time for the Shuttleworth Estate.
+The Old School was originally designed and constructed in 1874-75 by Henry Clutton, an architect of the time for the Shuttleworth Estate, and was given Grade II listed status in March 1985.
 It is of yellow brick construction detailed with stone dressings under a clay tiled roof incorporating a square Bellcote with working bell.
 It is one of a small number of privately owned properties in the village and ceased being a school in the 1980s.
 It has subsequently been converted into a Country House which has versatile ground floor living space including a bespoke orangery.
 On the first floor there are four double bedrooms, two of which have an en suite bath or shower room.
+Biggleswade is a 10 minute drive away and has services to Kings Cross mainline station taking approximately 36 minutes.

 The Old School has two entrances at either end of the building.
 The current owners use the entrance hall which has an original flagstone floor and fitted storage cupboards.
 The ground floor shower room is fitted with a Fired Earth suite of a screened wet area with a fitted power shower, a wash basin and WC with complementary travertine tiling to the floor and splashbacks.
 There is a shelved airing cupboard housing the hot water cylinder.
 The other entrance to the side hallway is accessed via a solid door from the driveway.
 It has a sloping ceiling with exposed timbers and an inset skylight.
 The ground floor bathroom has recently been re-fitted in a traditional style white suite by Imperial and includes a double ended bath, wash basin and WC with complementary tiling to the splashbacks and floor with underfloor heating.
 The rear hall has a staircase to the first floor and a door to the study.